The terms are often used interchangeably, but do they actually mean the same thing?

 noun.
 A professional whose job is to "design, program, build, deploy and maintain software using many different skills and tools.
 They also help build software systems that power networks and devices and ensure that those systems remain functional." ~ Devry University

 This job primarily focuses on writing, testing, and maintaining code.
-Software developers can usually enter the field with a bachelor's degree in computer science or a related field.
-Ongoing learning is essential for software developers to keep up with technologies that are ever-changing.
+Software developers usually enter the field with a bachelor's degree in computer science.

 Software Engineer - Definition